Lawmakers consider federal compliance measure to avoid ban on airline travel

 Missouri lawmakers are looking at a measure to bring the state in compliance with federal requirements for driver licenses and ID cards.

 If the state fails to meet those standards, known as the Real ID Act, residents will not be able to board commercial aircraft in January of next year.
+43 states currently comply with the requirements, which have been in place since 2005 and were imposed in response to the 2001 terrorist attack.
+The federal government has delayed enforcement until 2018.

 Missouri currently doesn’t satisfy 22 benchmarks for compliance, with the biggest roadblock being the state’s policy not to scan and retain the documents of license applicants.